SOLUTIONS

 We developed an internal plugin for Autodesk Fusion 360 that converts Gerber and Altium netlist files into full 3D-routed circuit models using spline-based pathfinding.
 It’s not the prettiest tool (yet), and it’s not blazing fast but it works, and it opens the door to true spatial design freedom.

-It’s a glimpse into the design environment we believe hardware engineers will be using five years from now.
+It’s a glimpse into the design environment we believe hardware engineers will be using ten years from now.

 Materials